MusicDin/kubitect/README.md

 ```
 nano terraform.tfvars
 ```

-*Note: Variables are set to work out of the box.
+Variables are set to work out of the box.
+Only required variables that are not set are:
-Only required variable that is not set is* `vm_image_source`, *so make sure to add a path or URL to OS image.*
++ `vm_image_source` URL or path on file system to OS image,
++ `vm_distro` a Linux distribution of OS image.

 **IMPORTANT:** Review variables before initializing a cluster, as current configuration will create 8 VMs which are quite resource heavy!